LessLowLast/Polyorbit/README.md

 generaterandombeta has some more features, and for now is locked to CMajor for frequencies to produce some better sounding overall sound with lots of moons and planets.

 I plan on forcing in a scale selection option soon so it can also only pull from certain scales for sounds.
 Interesting stuff.

+To run the beta, you only need the beta generator found in the PolyOrbit folder.

+To run the alpha, which includes elliptical orbit generation, and a speed mult (1-5, the base speed is 480, this is a multiplier to that number), you need both demoinialpha, and generaterandomalpha.py from the root. the commands should be appropriately replaced.